Skip to content

 First step: Visualizing the HVAC facilities

-In the beginning of our AR development, we started with a very simple feature: visualizing the HVAC facilities.
+In the beginning of our Augmented Reality development, we started with a very simple feature: visualizing the HVAC facilities.
 There are several ways to achieve this.

 AR markers are the oldest, simplest, but the most reliable approach to initializing AR.
 They are usually images with a unique rich feature, that can be recognized by computer vision.
 The weakness of AR markers is that they need to be attached everywhere in the building.
 This is fine for the construction phase but not practical for future building maintenance.